 Check out our case study with SkyRocketWP.
 They came to Kinsta searching for speed for their clients, and they found that and much more.
 They ended up moving over 100 sites to Kinsta from WP Engine and saw on average a 49% decrease in page load times.

-Kinsta utilizes Google Platform and their premium tier network to ensure lightning fast network speeds.
-You can choose from any of our 18 global data centers.
+Kinsta utilizes Google Platform and its premium tier network to ensure lightning-fast network speeds.
+You can choose from any of our 35 global data centers.
 Placing your site closer to your visitors helps decrease latency and TTFB, while ensuring lightning-fast load times.
 Pair that with our HTTP/2 CDN, the latest versions of PHP 7, and our isolated container technology; we’ve got the best performance stack in the industry.

 — Neuralab (@Neuralab) July 22, 2017